-As vital as what California might add next 20 years - is what it may take away under this Plan.
-2 big targets in crosshairs were to slash Natural Gas on its greenhouse gases - and end current-gen II Nuclear as exceptionally risky and costly.
+As vital as what California may add next 20 years - is what it might take away under this Plan.
+2 big targets in crosshairs were to \slash Natural Gas over its greenhouse gases - and \end current-gen II Nuclear as exceptionally risky and costly.
 Cutting natural gas near-term is a huge ask.
 Gas has long been at heart of California's power - both in-State and imported electrons.
-In 2021 natural gas was key 48.35% of the in-State power generation; and made up 37.06% of State total electricity mix when one includes its typically imported power.
+In 2021 natural gas was a key 48.35% of the in-State power generation; and made up 37.06% of the State's total electricity mix when one includes typical imported power.

-So, to target turning away from natural gas power generation, is no small thing.
-Makes a gaping firm-power hole ahead.
-Hence, this Plan seeks for utility-scale solar to triple.
+So, to target turning away from natural gas in power generation, is no small thing.
+Makes a gaping firm-power hole.
+Hence, this plan seeks for utility-scale solar, to triple.
 Energy storage short-term (<4 hours via batteries) jumping 15x from 2.6 GW in 2021.
 Longer-duration >4 hours energy storage like pumped water, rises 4 GW.
 Of course, just planned in 2022.
 How then, near-term, to actually replace GWs of firm natural gas - plus a big last nuclear plant soon, this decade - with anything near as energy-rich?
 In 2020s the answer wasn't 100% certain, and threats of rolling blackouts soon, ahem, are real.
 In an energy transition so far highlighting a demand for yet more natural gas, and keeping nukes - not less of either.